 These photos are from the Boon Kathin (บุญกฐิน) festival for Wat Pa Ming Muang on the south side of Khon Kaen city on November 26-28, 2018.
 (Note that, despite the name, this is a regular maha-nigay temple, not a thammayut forest temple.)
 Thanks to Paw Sawai and Mae Nuwiang, who organized this event, Luang Ta Tawee Rattanabunyo for answering my many Kathin questions, and everyone else for being so welcoming.
-A full explanation of Boon Kathin and an overview of heet sip-song, the twelve Isan merit-making traditions, are found on other pages.
+For more information, there's an explanation of Boon Kathin and an overview of heet sip-song, the twelve Isan merit-making traditions.

 Two Days Before Kathin

 This is a day of preparation.
 While the formal Kathin ceremony happens in the temple, all activities before it take place along the road in front of it.
 Headquarters is a big tent and the cooking is done in a makeshift kitchen at a shop house across the road.